Last Updated on March 16, 2021 by Editorial Staff

-Some of the places to visit in Goa other than beaches below:
+Below are the top places to visit in Goa other than beaches:

 1. Basilica of Bom Jesus

 The Basilica of Bom Jesus, a church dedicated to the worship of the little Jesus, also houses the remains of Francis Xavier, the patron saint of Goa and one of the founders of the Jesuit order. built between 1594 and 1605 by the Florentine sculptor Giovanni Batista Foggini in the old part of Goa, formerly the capital of the Portuguese colonialists.

 And made of red stone mined in the area the bones of the saint, known throughout the Catholic world are kept in a silver coffin.
 It is located in an ornate marble tomb to the right of the altar.
 Every ten years, the public can marvel at the remains, except for one arm that can be seen in Rome.
-It is the best places to visit in goa in 2 days with your family and friends.
+It is the best place to visit in goa in 2 days with your family and friends.

 2. Fort Aguada

 Another important aspect of Fort Aguada was the small chapel.
 It is dedicated to Our Lady of the Good Journey.
 The name comes from ships that anchored at this location after a long journey and replenished their stocks before embarking on another journey.

 3. Dr. SalimALi Bird Sanctuary

 The Dr. Salim Ali bird sanctuary is 5 km from Panjim, on the island of Chorao, near the Mandovi River.
 This sanctuary is named after the Indian ornithologist Dr. Salim Ali.
-The smallest bird sanctuary in India, it extends over an area of 1.8 square kilometers.
+The smallest bird sanctuary in India, it extends over an area of 1.8 square kilometres.
 The sanctuary houses around 400 species of birds, both local and migratory.

 blessed with a lot of streams of water.
 The sanctuary houses a great variety of resident birds, such as eagles, kites, kingfishers, egrets, parrots, cormorants and herons.
 It serves as a center for migratory birds, Coots and Pintails during the winter season.
 If you want to do some kind of photoshoot then this is the famous places to visit in goa other than beaches for photography where you can click lots of photos.

 4. Se Cathedral